balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 The membership of the group is implicit and may be determined by processing the GMBC in chronological order.
 At any given point in time the membership of the group is defined as that set of entities for which there exists, for each entity, a previously introduced block containing an "add" operation for which there does not exist a subsequent but also previously introduced block containing a "remove" operation.

-To protect against unauthorized tampering the GMBC is validated by verifying the signatures of each block, verifying that each non-genesis block contains a valid hash of the preceding block, and verifying that each block is created by an entity that is among the group's membership as determined by the segment of chain preceding that block.
+To protect against unauthorized tampering the GMBC is validated by verifying the signatures of each block, verifying that each non-genesis block contains a valid hash of the preceding block, and verifying that each block was created and signed by an entity that is among the group's membership as determined by the segment of chain preceding that block.
 Block signature verification is made possible through the key discovery mechanisms defined in {{I-D.miller-saag-key-discovery}} and the knowledge of each member's acct URI.

 ## Key Distribution by Group Keys